« Back to course list

 • Recognition and characterisation of fractures from well logs, cores to seismic and drilling data

-• Fractures types, faults, seals and kinematics
+• Fracture types, faults, seals and kinematics

 • Stress and strain and fracture mechanics